JeehyeChoi/Wikipedia/README.md

 2. The file "editor_wikiID.csv" contains the editor IDs and names for the editors who edited more than 1% of edits of the articles in "article_wikiTITLE.csv".

-3. The file "article_editor0.01.csv" contains article-ego pairs analyzed in our paper.
+3. The file "article_editor0.01_AUCTF.csv" contains article-ego pairs and AUCs analyzed in our paper.

 4. Files in "Time_series/article{\#ID}_time_user_bot.csv" is for an article's editing data.
 + The first column shows article identity number in "article_wikiTITLE.csv".
 The identity number refers "Page ID" on the page information profile at Wikipedia webpage.